gladsonsam/Sentinel/README.md

-# 🛡 Sentinel
+# Sentinel

 A lightweight, self-hosted monitoring system built with Rust and React.
-A Windows agent streams real-time telemetry to a high-performance Rust server, which feeds a live web dashboard with screen streaming, keylogging, window/URL tracking, and AFK detection.
+A Windows agent streams real-time telemetry to the server, which feeds a live web dashboard with screen streaming, keylogging, window/URL tracking, and AFK detection.

 ## Features